ooboqoo/ooboqoo.github.io/react/ecos/simple-router.md

     const match = this.state.match;

     if (!match) { return null; }
-    // If the current location matches the path prop, create a new element passing in match as the prop. if (component) { return React.createElement(component, {match}); }
+    if (component) { return React.createElement(component, {match}); }
     if (render) { return render({match}); }
     return null;